UtkrshRstogi/VLC-Gesture-Mode/README.md

 The following has the idea of providing a seamless user experience to the user.

 The src consists of the image classification codes.
 The VLC folder conssit of the updated source code of VLC with hand gesture controls.

+Please check the documentation to setup and run the above.